Brian Bloodaxe: Plot

-In Brian Bloodaxe, a Viking hero wakes from an ice block in which he has been trapped for hundreds of years.
-Upon discovering that the year is now 1983 he decides to do what he originally set out to achieve - the conquering of Britain.
+In Brian Bloodaxe, a Viking hero named Brian Bloodaxe wakes from an ice block in which he has been trapped for hundreds of years.
+Upon discovering that the year is now 1983 he decides to do what he originally set out to achieve — the conquering of Britain.
 Working his way through more than 100 screens of platform mayhem, Brian's ultimate goal is to steal the Crown Jewels and seat himself upon the British throne.

 Gameplay

-Brian Bloodaxe plays as a platform game with some very simple "collect and drop objects" aspects.
+Brian Bloodaxe plays as a platform game with some simple "collect and drop objects" aspects.
 Although Brian has to dodge most of the game's varied and often surreal enemies, some of them can be killed either by headbutting them thereby stabbing them with the horns of his helmet, or using weapon objects found in the game - axe, bomb and pistol.

 The game is notable for its esoteric humour which was strongly influenced by the humour of sketch comedy series Monty Python's Flying Circus, its in-game music (The "Liberty Bell March" by John Philip Sousa, better known to most as the Flying Circus theme tune), and colourful graphics.